mozilla/anodejsholidayseason/nodejs-application-deployment-on-your-terms.md

 Once you've written a server in Node.JS, how do you deploy it?
 There are tens of "Platform As A Service" providers to choose from, or you can choose to build up your own hosting platform from an operating system image running on physical or virtual hardware.
 Rather than enumerating the tradeoffs to consider, this post presents what we in the [Identity team at Mozilla][] have chosen for about 20 of the non-critical services we support.

-Meet [awsbox][], a minimalistic "platform as a service" layer for Node.JS applications built on top of [Amazon EC2][].
-The project is open source and consists of a machine image pre-configured to run Node.JS applications, and a command line interface for server creation and management.
+Meet [awsbox][], a minimalistic "platform as a service" (PaaS) layer for Node.JS applications built on top of [Amazon EC2][].
+The project was built with three main goals in mind:

+1.
+2.
+3.

 [Identity Team At Mozilla]: https://identity.mozilla.com/
 [awsbox]: https://github.com/mozilla/awsbox